jdlph/Path4GMNS/README.md

 # Path4GMNS

-Path4GMNS is an open-source, lightweight, and fast Python path engine for networks encoded in [GMNS](https://github.com/zephyr-data-specs/GMNS).
+Path4GMNS is an open-source, cross-platform, lightweight, and fast Python path engine for networks encoded in [GMNS](https://github.com/zephyr-data-specs/GMNS).
 Besides finding the static and time-dependent shortest path for simple analyses, its main functionality is to provide an efficient and flexible framework for column(path)-based modeling/application frameworks in transportations (e.g., activity-based demand modeling).

 ## Installation
 Path4GMNS has been published on [PyPI](https://pypi.org/project/path4gmns/), and can be installed using